Trish Regan: Trump economic strategy will lead to even more market wins in 2020

 TRISH REGAN: FAIRNESS, TRANSPARENCY MATTERS

-And, yet?
-Consider this: on December 18th, the evening of the president’s impeachment, the president spoke to thousands of workers — his supporters — in Battle Creek, Michigan ... as traders on Wall Street prepared to send the market to a new record close the next day.
+And, yet, consider this: on Dec.
+18, the evening of the president’s impeachment, he spoke to thousands of workers — his supporters — in Battle Creek, Michigan ... as traders on Wall Street prepared to send the market to a new record close the next day.

 In other words, with the proper economic policy in place, everyone succeeds.